-- Non students can serve as advisors to the teams
+- Non students may also participate and/or serve as advisors to the teams.

-- Exceptions for team size and external members will be made on a case-by-case basis
+- Exceptions for team size will be made on a case-by-case basis.

 Attendance and Participation

 - Meetings are held Fridays beginning March 25, 2022 and run for 6 weeks.